 GR8NET mapper uses control registers in bank 0 only, together with ROM's physical page 0 (logical page 80h).
-This ROM page has no meaningful data or code in the special control register area.
+This ROM page has no meaningful data or code in the ROM area shadowed by special control register.

 Important: you can turn special control registers on in any mapper type except mapper type 7 "Mapped RAM".
-Four bank change registers present in the special control register set will reflect current pages set in banks, and are writable providing additional method changing the pages in the specific 8 Kilobyte bank.
+Four bank change registers present in the special control register set will reflect current pages set in banks, and are writable providing additional method for changing the pages in the specific 8KB bank.